physicistgaurav/Grocery_App_react_native/README.md

 <h2>Credits</h2>

-The design of FruitsApp React Native is based on a Dribbble design by Janez Puhan.
-Special thanks to Janez for providing the inspiration for this project.
+The design of FruitsApp React Native is based on a Dribbble.

-<h2>License</h2>

-FruitsApp React Native is licensed under the MIT License.
-See LICENSE for more information.

 ![](/ui1.jpg)